Panduza/panduza-doc/content/docs/platform/specifications/configbroker.md

 2. Install the required Python packages using your system's package manager (e.g., apt-get, yum, dnf):
 •	sudo apt-get install python3-cmath python3-configparser python3-subprocess python3-threading python3-flask python3-logging python3-psutil
 # Implementation
-1. Create the configuration file at /etc/anas.conf.txt if it doesn't already exist.
+1. Create the configuration file at /etc/panduza/network.json if it doesn't already exist.
 2. Save the provided code in a file (e.g., app.py) in your desired directory.
 3. Open a terminal and navigate to the directory containing the app.py file.
 4. Run the application using the following command:
 5.	python3 app.py
-6. The application will start running on http://192.168.97.45:8000/.
+6. The application will start running on http://192.168.97.45:8000/ (BROKER_HOST + BROKER_PORT that you choose).
 7. You can test the /update_config endpoint by sending a POST request with a JSON payload containing the new configuration.

 # Specification for the provided code